FAMILY RECOVERY PROGRAM

 When families have gone through an addiction with someone they love, they too need to undergo their own process of healing.

 Families may also need guidance on how to help their loved one in recovery, while maintaining healthy boundaries.
-Bluff Plantation’s family program provides the education and support families need to understand addiction and how it impacts family dynamics, and to begin to restore family bonds.
+Bluff’s family program provides the education and support families need to understand addiction and how it impacts family dynamics, and to begin to restore family bonds.

 How Addiction Hurts Families